 - C Tier: weak powers that typically do not make sense to use and are not very beneficial.

-The list below is mostly going over Priest specific powers, but there is a large list of generic powers that will also be available to you as choices.
-We have included some generic powers in the list that are fun to play with or generally strong.
+The list below is mostly going over Priest-specific powers, but there is a large list of generic powers that will also be available to you as choices.
+We have included some generic powers in the list that are fun to play with or are generally strong.

-- Dreamspun Mushrooms — Night Fae only ability that simply increases the duration on Fae Guardians by 60%.
-This is very powerful and helps you keep up insane Voidform uptime in your Torghast run.
+- Dreamspun Mushrooms — Night Fae-only ability that simply increases the duration of Fae Guardians by 60%.
+This is very powerful and helps you keep insane Voidform uptime in your Torghast run.

-- Horrific Dictionary — For every "Word" spell you cast gain 5% Intellect, stacking.
-Only need to cast one "Word" spell to refresh all stacks.
+- Horrific Dictionary — For every "Word" spell you cast, gain 5% Intellect, stacking.
+You only need to cast one "Word" spell to refresh all stacks.
 Works with: Power Word: Fortitude, Power Word: Shield, Shadow Word: Pain, and Shadow Word: Death for Shadow Priests.
-On broker floors you can change specs and cast the other specs spells as well for even more stacks!
+On broker floors you can change specs and cast the other specs' spells as well for even more stacks!